CADMonkey21/p2pool-go-VTC/README.md

-# p2pool-go-VTC
+# p2pool-go-VTC (Beta)

 This is a modern, from-scratch implementation of a peer-to-peer (p2pool) mining pool for Vertcoin, written entirely in Go.
-It is designed for performance, stability, and ease of use, and is fully compatible with the existing Vertcoin p2pool network.
+It is designed for performance, stability, and ease of use.

-This project was built to be a functional, feature-complete, and high-performance replacement for older, Python-based p2pool implementations.
+This project is currently in a **beta testing phase**.
+It is functional, connects to the live p2pool network, and can accept shares from miners, but should be considered experimental until it has found its first block and successfully processed a payout.

 ---

 ### Features

-The node is in a **fully functional, feature-complete, and stable state**.
-All core logic for P2P networking, share processing, and payouts has been implemented and tested.
+The node is functional, with all core logic for P2P networking, share processing, and payouts implemented.

 * **Full Stratum Server:** Allows any standard Verthash mining software to connect.
 * **P2P Networking:** Connects to legacy Python peers and other nodes to form a decentralized mining network.